saitamasahil/skyscraper/docs/CLIHELP.md

 $ Skyscraper -p <PLATFORM> -s <MODULE> --query "rick+dangerous" <FILENAME>
 ```

-Remember to also add a filename that you wish to use the override with.
+Remember to also add exactly one filename that you wish to use the override with.
 Otherwise the query will be ignored.

 If you apply the query option with a game filename, the flag `--refresh` (see below) is automatically set.